 The Chancellor’s Postdoctoral Fellowship Program (CPFP) offers postdoctoral research fellowships and faculty mentoring to outstanding scholars whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.

-Criteria: Qualified scholars who will contribute to diversity in higher education through their teaching, research or service and who will have a doctorate awarded by the start of the appointment on 7/1/2017.
+Criteria: Qualified scholars who will contribute to diversity and equal opportunity in higher education through their teaching, research or service and who will have a doctorate awarded by the start of the appointment on July 1, 2019.

-Award: $47,844 starting salary, depending on the field of study and level of experience, plus benefits and up to $5,000 for research‐related and program travel expenses.
-Each award is for a minimum of 12-months and may be renewable for an additional term upon demonstration of academic productivity.
+Award: Starting salaries begin at approximately $49,188, depending on the field of study and level of experience, plus benefits and up to $5,000 for research‐related and program travel expenses.
+Each award is for 12 months and may be renewable for an additional term upon demonstration of academic productivity.

-The Chancellor’s Postdoctoral Fellowship Program offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to the diversity and equal opportunity at the University of California.
-The contributions to diversity may include public service towards increasing equitable access in fields where women and minorities are under-represented.
-In some fields, the contributions may include research focusing on underserved populations or understanding inequalities related to race, gender, disability or LGBT.
-The program is seeking applicants with the potential to bring to their academic and research careers the critical perspective that comes from their non-traditional educational background or understanding of the experiences of members of groups historically underrepresented in higher education in the United States.
+The CPFP offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to the diversity and equal opportunity at the University of California.
+The contributions to diversity and equal opportunity may include public service towards increasing equitable access in fields where women and minorities are under-represented.
+The contributions may include research focusing on underserved populations or understanding inequalities related to, among other things, race, gender, sexual orientation, or ability status.
+The program seeks applicants who have the potential to bring to their academic and research careers critical perspectives that based on their educational background or their understanding of the experiences of members of groups that have been historically underrepresented in higher education in the United States.